tomchang25/whisper-auto-transcribe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The tool is based on [OpenAI-whisper](https://github.com/openai/whisper), the latest technology developed by OpenAI.
+The tool is based on [OpenAI-whisper](https://github.com/openai/whisper), the latest project developed by OpenAI.

 I just made some changes to output the subtitle files, and added a graphical interface.